chmitch/mdwguide/src/lab_1/README.md

 ## LOAD DATA

 Congratulations!!!
 The migration is complete.
-Run stored procedures in OLTP database to generate incremental data to load into the OLAP database.
+Run your SSIS jobs to load data from OLTP to OLAP data warehouse.
+You might want to create a load control table to setup incremental loads.
 This will validate you've completed all steps successfully.
+Compare the results of the WWI OLAP database vs. the one you've migrated into Azure Synapse Analytics.